lcdb/lcdb-wf/docs/decisions.rst

 RNA-seq, ChIP-seq, and the upcoming variant calling all need to do something with references, including possibly patching them.
 We have to deal with this inherent complexity.
-It initially made sense to put common rules in the separate references workflow.
+It initially made sense to put common rules in the separate references workflow, and call those rules from other workflows.

-However, only a subset of the rules in the references workflow are actually shared across RNA-seq and ChIP-seq -- currently, only the bowtie2 index (genome-wide ChIP-seq alignment; rRNA screening for RNA-seq), the fasta rule, chromsizes, and the generic unzip rule.
-The other rules in the <v2.0 references workflow (gtf, mappings, conversion_bed12, conversion_refflat, kallisto_index, salmon_index, transcriptome_fasta, star_index, rrna) are all unique to RNA-seq.
+However, only a subset of the rules in the references workflow are actually truly shared across RNA-seq and ChIP-seq -- currently, only the bowtie2 index (genome-wide ChIP-seq alignment; rRNA screening for RNA-seq), the fasta rule, chromsizes, and the generic unzip rule.
+The other rules in the pre-v2.0 references workflow (gtf, mappings, conversion_bed12, conversion_refflat, kallisto_index, salmon_index, transcriptome_fasta, star_index, rrna) are all unique to RNA-seq.
-So the <v2.0 references workflow is actually mostly an RNA-seq-only references workflow.
+So the pre-v2.0 references workflow is actually mostly an RNA-seq-only references workflow.
 It would make more sense to have those RNA-seq-specific rules in the RNA-seq workflow directly.

-Furthermore, much of the complexity is handled in the lib.utils.download_and_postprocess function, rather than in the workflow rules.
+Furthermore, much of the complexity is handled in the ``lib.utils.download_and_postprocess`` function, rather than in the workflow rules.
 This is the function that downloads, figures out what functions to apply for post-processing, and outputs the prepared file.
 We already are using the utils module separately in the ChIP-seq and RNA-seq workflows, so there's no additional overhead to import it into the Snakefiles.
 We can use that function directly.